Registration is super easy. Simply complete the form, let me know if you are registering for one Daydreamer or for a family, and you’re done.

 I will send an invoice to you and – once sorted – all of your materials will be on their way.

 What does it cost?

 If you are a school, a tutor centre, or anything else that requires a bulk purchase, then contact me at email@example.com and we will talk about your requirements.

 If you are outside of South Africa, then that is not a problem.
-I accept the following currencies: (at 5 May 2021)
+I accept the following currencies, for single registrations: (at 5 May 2021)

 If you do not hear back from me within 24 hours of registration, then it is entirely possible that I haven’t received it.
 Web stuff being what is it, please email me at firstname.lastname@example.org and I will get onto your registration quickly.

 Firstly, why do I even require payment for this course?
 Well, the simple answer is that I have expended many hours, and much effort, and some cost, to create it.
 Great graphic design, for example, doesn’t fall from the trees and I have Blue Sugar Designs to thank for the excellent graphics on both the video and paper content of this course.
 So, sure, some payment would be good.
 If only because I am providing a service and any service – if you hold to the intrinsic laws of nature – require some form of reciprocation.
 You show me where the bees are and I’ll open the hive.
 You get the bees, I get the honey.

 But does “payment” mean actual currency?
 Rands and cents, dollars and pesos and yen and pounds and euros?
 No, not necessarily.
 It’s just easy and most people understand it.

 You see, I am a big believer in the Agora, the idea that an exchange need not mean physical currency.
 You could, for example, pay me in cryptocurrency.
 It could be an energy exchange, whereby I do something for you and you do something for me.
 It could be barter: I give you tomatoes and you give me potatoes.
 It could be commodities, such as precious metals, bags of flour or boxes of canned food.
 It’s been done for centuries, no, millennia, and it still happens today.